Support for young people dealing with grief and bereavement

 • Winston’s Wish hosts online support groups for young people aged 13 to 18 who have lost a parent, sibling or close relative.

-• Let’s Talk About Loss organises meet-ups across the UK for young people aged 18-35.
+• Let’s Talk About Loss organises meet-ups across the UK for young people aged 18 to 35.
 They’re a safe space to share stories and struggles without fear, judgement or awkward silences.

 • Refugee Council runs psychosocial support groups where refugees can share their experiences, including loss, grief and separation from loved ones.